netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-openshift.md

 OpenShift Operator is an open-source toolkit designed to package, deploy, and manage Kubernetes native applications in a more effective, automated, and scalable way.

 An API gateway acts as the single entry point for your APIs and ensures secure and reliable access to multiple APIs and microservices in your system.
 Citrix provides an enterprise grade API gateway for North-South API traffic into the OpenShift cluster.
-The API gateway integrates with the OpenShift cluster through the Citrix ingress controller and the Netscaler (Netscaler MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises or cloud deployments.
+The API gateway integrates with the OpenShift cluster through the Netscaler ingress controller and the Netscaler (Netscaler MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises or cloud deployments.

 This topic covers information on how to deploy the API gateway using OpenShift Operators.

 The Citrix API gateway operator installs the CRDs required for the API Gateway functionality.
-Since this operator leverages the Citrix ingress controller, you need to create an instance of the API Gateway CRD, which is the Citrix ingress controller.
-If you already have a Citrix ingress controller instance in the cluster you need to install it again.
+Since this operator leverages the Netscaler ingress controller, you need to create an instance of the API Gateway CRD, which is the Netscaler ingress controller.
+If you already have a Netscaler ingress controller instance in the cluster you need to install it again.

 API gateway supports the following CRDs: